punchplatform/starters/custom_images/java/README.md

 ```
 ├── deploy
 │    └── deployment.yaml
-├── Dockerfile
 ├── log4j2
 │    └── log4j2-stdout.xml
 ├── punchlets
 │    └── print.punch
 ├── punchline
-│    └── generator_print.yaml
+│    └── punchline.yaml
+├── Dockerfile
 └── README.md
 ```

 To create your own custom punchline image, we suggest you first try with the examples as provided:

-* The [`generator_print.yaml`](punchline/punchline.yaml) punchline is an extra simple punchline that generates some sample data using the generator source.
+* The [`punchline.yaml`](punchline/punchline.yaml) is an extra simple punchline that generates some sample data using the generator source.
 * The [`print.punch`](punchlets/print.punch) punchlet simply print the generated data.